“Great things are done by a series of a small things brought together”

-Scrum solve complexity of the work by making information transparent, so everyone can assess and adapt due to the current circumstances, rather than predicted conditions.
-This allow team to avoid main failures of waterfall development.
+Scrum solve the complexity of the work by making information transparent, so everyone can assess and adapt due to the current circumstances, rather than predicted conditions.
+This allows a team to avoid main failures of waterfall development.

 When we are talking about the event, we mean Sprint – a time-boxed period usually 2-4 weeks during which required work is completed.
-There are four steps to accomplish the Sprint: analyse, planning, design and test.
-Usually it takes 2-3 Sprints for a team to get the desired results and to deploy a software.
+There are four steps to accomplish the Sprint: analyze, planning, design, and test.
+Usually, it takes 2-3 Sprints for a team to get the desired results and to deploy a software.

-Concerning the roles of Scrum it is important to highlight: the Scrum Team commonly consist of 5-7 professionals, Scrum Master who is official leader of the team with a hierarchical authority and the project key stakeholder who keep the role of Product Owner.
+Concerning the roles of Scrum, it is important to highlight: the Scrum Team commonly consist of 5-7 professionals, Scrum Master who is the official leader of the team with a hierarchical authority and the project key stakeholder who keep the role of Product Owner.

 And it is better not to forget about artifacts.
 Product Backlog – an initial document that outlines every requirement for a system, project or product.
-And Sprint Backlog is a list with the items taken from the Product Backlog which have to be done during the Sprint.
+And Sprint Backlog is a list of the items taken from the Product Backlog which has to be done during the Sprint.